slatedocs/slate/source/includes/_persons.md

 This result is paginated.
 An initial request returns an object with two fields: `persons` and `next_page_token`. `persons` contains an array of person resources.
 The value of `next_page_token` should be sent as the query parameter `page_token` in another request to retrieve the next page of results.
-While paginating through results each request must have identical query parameters other than the changing `page_token`, otherwise an `Invalid page_token variable` error will be returned.
+While paginating through results, each request must have identical query parameters other than the changing `page_token`.
+Otherwise, an `Invalid page_token variable` error will be returned.

-The absence of a `next_page_token` indicates that all the records have been fetched, though its presence does not necessarily indicated that there are _more_ resources to be fetched.
-The next page may be empty (but then would `next_page_token` would be `null` to confirm that there are no more resources).
+The absence of a `next_page_token` indicates that all the records have been fetched, though its presence does not necessarily indicate that there are _more_ resources to be fetched.
+The next page may be empty (but then `next_page_token` would be `null` to confirm that there are no more resources).

 Pass `with_interaction_dates=true` as a query parameter to include dates of the most